-Access to Abortion Care
+Protecting Abortion Rights and Access to Care

 This right should not be infringed upon by the law.
 However, in June 2022, the Supreme Court of the United States overturned nearly 50 years of its own precedent with its majority opinion in Dobbs v.
 Jackson Women’s Health Organization, which reversed the constitutional right to abortion care that had been enshrined by Roe v.
 Wade.
 The 5-4 decision was made possible by President Donald Trump’s appointment of three justices to the Court, allowing a conservative, activist, anti-abortion majority to take control of the highest court in the land.

-The only people who should ever be involved in decisions about abortion care are the person seeking services, their trusted medical professional, and whomever the care-seeker may choose to include—not politicians.
+The only people who should ever be involved in decisions about abortion care are the person seeking services, their trusted medical professional, and whomever the care-seeker may choose to include ,not politicians.
 Nevertheless, anti-abortion federal politicians have infringed on access to abortion care for decades, beginning with the Hyde Amendment.
 Since 1976, Hyde has banned abortion care in federally funded programs.
 Its restrictions affect Indigenous peoples who receive care through Indian Health Services; individuals in federal prisons and detention centers, including those detained for immigration purposes; beneficiaries of Medicaid, Medicare, and CHIP; low-income people living in the District of Columbia; Peace Corps volunteers; and servicemembers, veterans, and their dependents.
 The only exceptions are for pregnancies resulting from rape or incest, or when the pregnant person’s life is in danger.

 More than half (51 percent) of women of reproductive age enrolled in Medicaid are women of color, and 55 percent of these women live in states that restrict insurance coverage for abortion except in limited circumstances.
 Research suggests that bans on Medicaid coverage for abortion result in one in four low-income women carrying an unwanted pregnancy to term.
 This outcome—a pregnant person denied an abortion—can push an individual into poverty or deeper into poverty.